Wilber-Alves/EBAC_Plataformer_2D_Wilber/README.md

 November 10th, 2025 - Modifications were made to the player's script, including the logic for running when the Z key is pressed.
 The camera also follows the player.
 The animation for the character's jump, when the Space key is pressed, has been included, decreasing the Y-axis.
 Pending task: include an animation that changes the Y-axis when the character touches the ground after the jump.

 November 15th, 2025 - Jump animation update.
 Pending task completed, the character now has animations for both jumping and landing.
 Hitting platforms from below also activates a slight bouncing animation.
 Health system creation.
 Enemy creation for health system testing.
 If the player touches the enemy (passive type enemy with thorns), it will automatically die after a short delay.
 (Module 14 submission - Creating a 2D platformer: Movement).

+November 18th, 2025 - New sprites imported from EBAC package.
+Start the animation classes.